 When you’re using the synthetic player,

 use the audio mixer to adjust volume.
-You can mute or change volume on a per-track basis — handy for isolating a part you’re working on.
+You can mute or change volume on a per-instrument basis — handy for isolating a part you’re working on.

 Use the audio mixer to

-change a track’s synthetic sound.
+change a instrument’s synthetic sound.
 Select any of our 70+ instrument sounds.

 Click the metronome button to hear a rhythmic pulse during audio playback.

 Soundslice really shines when music notation is synced with video performances.